-Authorized access to residence hall residential areas is restricted to residents, their approved guests, and other approved members of the University of Wisconsin-Eau Claire community.
+Authorized access to residence hall residential areas is restricted to residents, their approved guests, and other approved members of the UW-Eau Claire community.
 To ensure the safety of students and staff, the Office of Housing and Residence Life has instituted a Security program in each of the residence halls.
-Every hall will provide a security sticker to be placed on student's campus Blugold Card or phone.
-This security sticker identifies in which residence hall the student resides, and what semester the sticker was issued.
+Students will be required to use their IDs in card swipe units to access their residence hall during security times to confirm they live in that hall.
 A card swipe system was installed in all residence halls to increase security.
-To gain access into a residence hall building, all students need to swipe their
+To gain access into a residence hall building, all students need to swipe their Blugold Card or use their key fob for entry.
+The residence hall building access in buildings using ID card access is as follows: